 Honors & Awards

-In his only year as a full-time starter in 1998, Rucker posted a career-high 53 tackles, including 21 solos, while notching nine tackles for loss and 1.5 sacks.
+In his only year as a full-time starter, Rucker posted a career-high 53 tackles (21 solo) while notching nine tackles for loss and 1.5 sacks.
 He also caused three fumbles and three more interceptions.
 He ended the year with 11 quarterback hurries and one pass breakup.

 In the 1998 Holiday Bowl against Arizona, Rucker notched seven solo tackles, including five tackles for loss (17 yards) with one nine-yard sack.